Check regularly - information is updated as it becomes available.

 Can I switch streams to an academic term in Spring now that my co-op placement is cancelled?

-Sequence changes are not permitted for Spring 2020.
+Sequence changes are not permitted for Winter 2021.

 Students can register for up to five academic courses.
 Students can also take a PD course to stay on track with WatPD requirements and avoid coming up short when it’s time to graduate.
 The student would not receive co-op credit in this case, but the reduced number of work terms would allow for this adjustment.